uPVC House Cladding Cost

 Painting House Exterior Cost

-Painting the exterior of your house is a job this is most effectively completed when there is scaffolding in place.
+Painting the house exterior is a job most effectively completed when there is scaffolding in place.

-If your home has external timber work, it can be a good idea to get it painted while you already have the scaffolding up for the cladding.
+If your home has external timberwork, it can be a good idea to get it painted while you already have the scaffolding up ready to clad your house.
 The average cost of getting the outside of your home painted is £850.

-This is an upper cost as you will likely not need too much paintwork done once you have cladding fitted to the house.
+This is an upper cost as you will likely not need too much paintwork done once you have the cladding for outside of your house fitted.

 New Window Cost

-If you need new windows, it is best to get them fitted before you replace your cladding.
+If you need new uPVC windows, it is best to get them fitted before you replace your cladding.
 This is because the cladding is cut to fit around the windows.
-If you replace them at a later date, it may affect the cladding.
+Although you may also wish to look at the cost of bay window cladding.

 New Front Door

-Like with new windows a new front door is best fitted just before you get cladding fitted.
+As with new windows, a new front door is best fitted just before you get cladding fitted.
 This is because the cladding will be cut to fit the door you have at the time.
 If you get a new door, you may need to get new cladding around the frame.

 Tradespeople will typically charge around £150 - £200 per day for labour.
 The length of time the job will take is mostly dependent on the size of your home and how many walls are being clad.
 A reasonable estimate for the time taken is around 2-3 days per side of a two-storey house.